Toyota 86: Subaru BRZ

-Subaru use the FA24D designation for the new engine.
-It has a displacement of 2387 cc using a 94 × 86 mm bore and stroke, with a power output of 231–235 PS at 7,000 RPM and a torque output of 250 Nm at 3,700 RPM.
+Subaru uses the FA24D designation for the new engine.
+It has a displacement of 2387 cc using a 94 × 86 mm bore and stroke, with a power output of 231–235 PS at 7,000 rpm and a torque output of 250 Nm at 3,700 rpm.
 According to Subaru, a naturally aspirated engine was chosen to meet the goal of developing "the ultimate pure sports car".
-Compared to the previous gen FA20 it retains a free-revving character, with a larger bore increasing peak torque at a lower rpm.
+Compared to the previous gen FA20 it retains a free-revving character, with a larger cylinder bore increasing peak torque at a lower rpm.

+When tested by Car and Driver, the BRZ achieved a 0–60 mph time of 5.4 seconds, with the top speed electronically limited to 140 mph.

-Vehicles equipped with an automatic transmission include Subaru's advanced driver-assistance system, using Eyesight-branded stereoscopic cameras; however, the BRZ/GR86 deletes the assisted steering feature to suit the sporty nature of the car.
+Vehicles equipped with an automatic transmission (and manual transmission, starting from 2024) include Subaru's advanced driver-assistance system, using Eyesight-branded stereoscopic cameras; however, the BRZ/GR86 deletes the assisted steering feature to suit the sporty nature of the car.

+BRZ tS

+In July 2023, for the 2024 model year, Subaru released the BRZ tS (tS standing for "tuned by STI") as a new trim that features an upgraded interior with blue stitching, an STI-themed instrument cluster, a red STI engine start button, golden 4-piston Brembo brakes in the front, 2-piston brakes in the back, upgraded suspension, black metallic finish wheels and black mirror caps.
+It also features Subaru's Eyesight system with the manual transmission along with the rest of the 2024 model trims.
+The tS trim is only available with the manual transmission, and is based on the Limited trim, featuring heated seats and a similar interior design.
+While previous tS editions of the cars were under limited production, this one is mass-produced.
+The customer is able to choose the car's colour, add accessories, etc. It was released again in 2024, for the 2025 model year.

 Special editions

-Special Edition
+10th Anniversary Special Edition

-In 2022, for the 2023 model year, a new Special Edition ("SE") 86 is available in North America.
-Celebrating ten years since the release of the Scion FR-S in North America, and based on the top-tier Premium trim level, the 86 Special Edition is finished in a unique "Solar Shift" (Orange) exterior paint color, with unique Matte Black-finished eighteen-inch forged aluminum-alloy wheels, black exterior side mirror caps, a black "Duck-Bill" rear spoiler and rear deck (trunk) lid accent bar, and black "C"-pillar stripe decals.
+In 2022, for the 2023 model year, a new 10th Anniversary Special Edition ("SE") 86 is available in North America.
+Celebrating ten years since the release of the Scion FR-S in North America, and based on the top-tier Premium trim level, the 86 Special Edition is finished in a unique "Solar Shift" (Orange) exterior paint colour, with unique Matte Black-finished eighteen-inch forged aluminium-alloy wheels, black exterior side mirror caps, a black "Duck-Bill" rear spoiler and rear deck (boot) lid accent bar, and black "C"-pillar stripe decals.
 A Gazoo Racing (GR)-tuned performance exhaust system with black chrome-finished exhaust tips is also included with the Special Edition 86.
 Production will be limited to 860 units.